For an online travel booking firm telling their brand story is more than a travellers’ tale…

-On first glance at booking.com you’ll find little about the brand itself – the website is more or less given over to the process of finding and booking a holiday in virtually any global destination.
+On first glance at its website you’ll find little about the brand itself – the site is more or less given over to the process of finding and booking a holiday in virtually any global destination.
 This in itself reveals part of the brand story – the company is committed to forefronting a huge range of choice and making it easy to make a booking online.
 The page title ‘Find deals on hotels, homes and much more’ sets the customer on a journey of value from the start.

-In doing all of this, the firm aligns its brand identity with the things that its customers are most looking for – choice, value and trustworthiness.
+In doing all of this, the firm aligns its brand identity with the things that its customers are most looking for – choice, value, trustworthiness and unforgettable experiences.

 What both successful brands have in common is that they have clearly identified what their brand story is, and they have communicated it subtly but distinctly throughout the flow of their content.
-If your travel firm needs help doing the same, get in touch with Big Star Copywriting, and our star copywriters will put the story into your content.
+If your travel firm needs help doing the same, our star copywriters are ready to write your story.